Tree sort

 Shell Sort

-Shell Sort is a variant of sorting by inserts with preliminary combing of an array of numbers.
+Shell Sort is a variant of insertion sorting with preliminary combing of the array of numbers.

 We need to remember how insertion sort works: